zoeskan/MCB185/unit3-algorithms.md

 ### 35nchoosek.py ###

-Create a function that solves "n choose k": n! / k!(n - k)! and demonstrate that it works by calling it multiple times with several values of n an k.
+Create a function that solves "n choose k": n! / k!(n - k)! and demonstrate that it works by calling it multiple times with several values of n and k.

 ### 36poisson.py ###

-Create a function that computes the Poisson probability of k events occuring with an expectation of n (n^k e^-n / k!) and demonstrate it works by calling it with several values of n an k.
+Create a function that computes the Poisson probability of k events occuring with an expectation of n (n^k e^-n / k!) and demonstrate it works by calling it with several values of n and k.

 ### 37nilakantha.py ##